-The Graduate Program in Multicultural Education explores the theoretical, conceptual, and practical issues of diversity and their relationship to education.
-Using a variety of theoretical lenses, e. g. critical, feminist, sociocultural, post-colonial, postmodern, and post-structural, a fundamental aspect of the program is transformation—of self, schools and schooling, and society.
+The Multicultural Education research area explores the theoretical, conceptual, and practical issues of diversity and their relationships to education.
+A fundamental aspect of the program explores transformation — of self, schools, schooling, and society, through a variety of theoretical lenses, including critical, feminist, sociocultural, post-colonial, postmodern, and post-structural.

-The Graduate Program is flexible so that students can focus on a specific area as well as take courses widely to inform their study.
-Our expectation is that graduates (at both the master's and doctoral levels) will leave the program with a broad understanding of the major scholarship that has defined the field.
-Students with an interest in multicultural education should meet with their advisers to design a program of study that prepares them to conduct high quality research in the field.
+The graduate program is flexible so that students can focus on a specific area as well as take courses widely to inform their study.
+Students with an interest in multicultural education should meet with their advisors to design a program of study that prepares them to conduct high quality research in the field.

-The Childhood Studies area takes an interdisciplinary approach to the study of the lives of children, with a particular focus on birth-age eight.
-Within this area, faculty and students study contexts (child care, elementary schools, homes, communities, policies, time periods), actors (children, parents, teachers, policy makers), and constructs (readiness, preK, risk and resilience) using a variety of methods and theoretical perspectives.
+The Early Childhood Education research area takes an interdisciplinary approach to studying the lives of children, with a particular focus on birth to age eight.
+Faculty and students study contexts (child care, elementary schools, homes, communities, policies, time periods), actors (children, parents, teachers, policy makers), and constructs (readiness, pre-K, risk, and resilience) using a variety of methods and theoretical perspectives.

 Early Childhood Education students design a program of study that will inform their interests, with a strong focus on methodological preparation.
 PhD students have diverse opportunities for support, including teaching assistantships in the Early Childhood/ESL Teacher Education program and program assistantships on research projects with faculty.

 Graduates have taken positions in higher education institutions including the University of Texas at Austin, Kent State University, and University of West Virginia; they continue as teaching professionals, or enter administration.